-E Co. institute: Building capacity with GGGI Indonesia – tackling the GCF paradigm shift, climate rationale
+E Co. institute: Building capacity with GGGI Indonesia – Tackling the GCF paradigm shift

-Over the past 6 months, as part our training and capacity-building division – E Co. institute, we’ve has been working with the Global Green Growth Institute (GGGI) and the Fiscal Policy Agency, Ministry of Finance Republic of Indonesia as the National Designated Authority (NDA) of the Green Climate Fund (GCF) Indonesia to build the capacity of shortlisted project proponents from the inaugural NDA Call for Project Concept Notes in developing concept notes for the Green Climate Fund (GCF).
-As part of the assignment, representatives from civil society organisations, local government and the private sector have received in person training and remote coaching support.
+As part of our training and capacity-building division – E Co. institute – we worked with the Global Green Growth Institute (GGGI) and the Fiscal Policy Agency, Ministry of Finance Republic of Indonesia as the National Designated Authority (NDA) of the Green Climate Fund (GCF) Indonesia.
+This was done to build the capacity of shortlisted project proponents from the inaugural NDA Call for Project Concept Notes in developing concept notes for the Green Climate Fund (GCF).
+As part of the assignment, representatives from civil society organisations, local government and the private sector received in-person training and remote coaching support to better prepare stakeholders when preparing a climate rationale or dealing with the GCF’s paradigm shift.

 Insight into the assignment